Facebook, telcos to extend subsea cable to four countries - NewsBreak

 Internet connectivity will be expanded to the Seychelles, the Comoros Islands, Angola and bring a new landing point to south-east Nigeria.
 This is in addition to the recently announced extension to the Canary Islands, the companies said.

-The consortium of the project, called 2Africa, comprises South Africa’s MTN GlobalConnect, Facebook, Mauritius-based infrastructure provider WIOCC, China Mobile International, France’s Orange SA, Saudi Arabia’s stc, Telecom Egypt and Vodafone.
+The consortium of the project, called 2Africa, comprises South Africa's MTN (MTNJ.J) GlobalConnect, Facebook (FB.O), Mauritius-based infrastructure provider WIOCC, China Mobile International (0941.HK), France's Orange SA (ORAN.PA), Saudi Arabia's stc, Telecom Egypt (ETEL.CA) and Vodafone (VOD.L).

 Alcatel Submarine Networks (ASN) has been selected to deploy the new "branches", which will increase the number of 2Africa landings to 35 in 26 countries, further improving connectivity into and around Africa, they added.